nsidc/qgreenland/doc/contributor/reference/architecture/configuration.md

 ### Layer inputs

-A layer can be created from multiple `inputs`, which is given by a list of `LayerInputs`, each of which references a specific dataset and an asset within that dataset.
+A layer can be created from multiple `inputs`, which is given by a list of {class}`~qgreenland.models.config.layer.LayerInput`s, each of which references a specific dataset and an asset within that dataset.
 For example, the `nunagis_municipalities` layer has two inputs which are combined together to create the output layer in QGIS:

 ```